cockroachdb/docs/v22.2/show-vars.md

 docs_area: reference.sql
 ---

+THIS IS A TEST.
+DO NOT MERGE ME.
+I AM A TEST.

 Use the `SHOW` [statement](sql-statements.html) to display the value of one or all of the session variables.
 You configure session variables using [`SET`](set-vars.html).

 ## Required privileges